Using this item and referring to it is encouraged, and please use it in presentations, web pages, newspapers, blogs and reports.

 Tsimanampetsotsa National Park, South-West Madagascar

-The Tsimanampetsotsa National Park with its salt lake and dry spiny forests comprises 430 km2 and has been protected already in 1927 due to its biological meaning (high endemism of species).
-The lake became because of its international importance the first Ramsar site of Madagascar.
+The Tsimanampetsotsa National Park with its salt lake and dry spiny forests comprises of 430 km2 and has been protected since 1927 due to its biological meaning (high endemism of species).
+The lake became protected because of its international importance as the first Ramsar site of Madagascar.